neil-stuart/EEE-Y3-arm/README.md

 - **Robotic Arm**: BCN3D Moveo, chosen for its affordability, precision, and adaptability to project needs.
 - **Sensing and Vision**: Utilizes an Intel RealSense Camera for 3D object location and tracking.
-- **Computing Platform**: Runs on a Raspberry Pi 4, equipped to handle real-time image processing and motor control tasks.
-- **Software Stack**:
-  - **OpenCV in Python**: For object detection and vision processing.
-  - **Custom PID Control**: Implemented for dynamic object interaction, aiming for precision in motor responses based on sensor inputs.

-## Workspace Structure 📂

-The ROS workspace is organized to facilitate development, testing, and deployment of the project components.
-Below is the structure of the workspace **UPDATE**

 ## Future Work 🔮